-Physical therapy is one of the many tools we have available for spine pain management.
+Physical therapy is one of the many available tools for spine pain management.
 Exercises targeting the imbalance of supporting muscle groups can help strengthen the muscles and improve the structures that support the back and spine, reducing spine pain.
 Pain, however, can prevent effective exercise.
 Aquatic therapy provides a gentle, low-impact alternative to traditional exercise.

 Aquatic Therapy For Spine Pain Benefits